cspjst/CONTRACT/README.md

 Exploring a practical approach to bringing DbC principles to a C - language that has a bad reputation for safety.

 > [!IMPORTANT]
-> This is an experimental approach, and it's important to understand its boundaries.
+> This is an experimental approach, it is not validated in production.

 [Design by Contract Wikipedia](https://en.wikipedia.org/wiki/Design_by_contract)